chalco777/arenicolus-tcs-mrbayes-ebsp/README.md

 ## DNAsp and R diversity stats:

-For these analysis only individuals present in the GenPop file (that is, those with microsatellite data) were able to be considered.
-The regions for each sample were extracted from the microsatellite_genotypes.gen.txt file using the script [sample_to_regions.R](scripts/sample_to_regions.R).
+For these analyses only individuals present in the GenPop file (that is, those with microsatellite data) had the specific sample region.
+The regions for each sample were extracted from the microsatellite_genotypes.gen.txt file using the (first section of the) script [sample_to_regions.R](scripts/sample_to_regions.R).
 For individuals who do not appear in Genepop, there is no public list in the supplementary materials that assigns their regions.
 These are likely to be:

 * Individuals sequenced only for mtDNA (without microsatellite genotypes), including several outgroups such as Phr_corona, museum specimens (CAS, MVZ, MSB, etc.), and old catches.
 * Individuals with no location information or incomplete data, which were therefore excluded from the structure analyses.

+It is worth noting that for calculating S, pi, number of haplotypes and K, from the concatenated mitochondrial alignment they used the previous, not deduplicated alignment.
+Thus, to try to replicate the original DNAsp stats from the concatenated alignment, we first generated the [sample_to_region_mtDNA.tsv](data/sample_to_region_mtDNA.tsv) file using the second section of [sample_to_regions.R](scripts/sample_to_regions.R).
+This file only had the regions for the sample ids that also happened to be sequenced for microsatellites.
+Then we manually annotated the count for each sample id (or voucher) from the Figure 3 in Chan et al. 2020.
+We also tried to complete the regions that were not given using that phylogenetic tree.

+After that, we used the count for each mitochondrial sequence (or haplotype) together with the script (.py)[] for regenerated their original, not deduplicated, alignment.
+Although our matrix has 223x2097 bp, in contrast with theirs, that had 225x2097 bp.

+ellos dicen
+225 seq en su alineamiento mitocondrial!!

 (Luego replicar para loci nucleares)